KLYY: History

+Christian radio and Easy Listening

-KLYY signed on in 1959 under the call letters of KDUO, airing religious programming.
-It had been originally KQXM, owned by Leslie Morgan Wills, but was sold before it signed on.
-The KDUO call letters were used as it is the acronym for the phrase "Do Unto Others".
-KDUO was initially owned by the College of Medical Evangelists, a predecessor to Loma Linda University, until being sold to the Southeastern California Broadcasting Company and then the KFXM Broadcasting Company in 1961.
+The station signed on the air on March 17, 1959.
+The original call sign was KDUO, airing Christian radio programming.
+When it was a construction permit, its call letters were KQXM, owned by Leslie Morgan Wills, but the permit was sold before it signed on.
+The KDUO call letters were used as a Biblical acronym for the phrase "Do Unto Others".
+KDUO was initially owned by the College of Medical Evangelists, a predecessor to Loma Linda University, until being sold to the Southeastern California Broadcasting Company and then the KFXM Broadcasting Company.

-KDUO would later adopt an easy listening music format.
-However, the format was in decline in the 1980s and KDUO's ratings were in a steady decline.
+On January 1, 1962, KDUO became a sister station to KFXM 590 AM (now KTIE).
+KDUO began airing an easy listening format, featuring quarter hour sweeps of soft instrumental music with an occasional soft vocal.
+The easy sound lasted for three decades.
+But by the late 1980s, the easy listening audience began to age and KDUO's Arbitron ratings were in decline.